Everything you need to know

 Between Scafell Pike and Snowdon: It is extremely unlikely that traffic delays will occur during this section as you complete this in the early hours of Sunday morning.
 However, should delays or diversions impact this section then we are still required to adhere to driver hours (please see below section).

 Challengers will be meeting at 10.30am at Chester train Station, which has regular train services across the UK.
-Here you’ll meet up with the team before departing by road for Fort William in Scotland, where the group will be staying overnight in a hostel.
+Here you’ll meet up with the team before departing by road for Fort William in Scotland, where the group will be staying overnight in local accommodation.

 Challengers will be meeting at 10.30am at Chester train Station, which has regular train services across the UK.
-Here you’ll meet up with the team before departing by road for Fort William in Scotland, where the group will be staying overnight in a hostel.
+Here you’ll meet up with the team before departing by road for Fort William in Scotland, where the group will be staying overnight in local accommodation.

 Accommodation